shalinda-j/CodeOrbit/docs/src/extensions/mcp-extensions.md

 ## Available Extensions

-Check out all the MCP servers that have already been exposed as extensions [on Zed's site](https://zed.dev/extensions?filter=context-servers).
+Check out all the MCP servers that have already been exposed as extensions [on CodeOrbit's site](https://CodeOrbit.dev/extensions?filter=context-servers).

 We recommend taking a look at their repositories as a way to understand how they are generally created and structured.